Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/traffic-manager.md

 ## Management library

-Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.TrafficManager.Fluent) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].
-This package is deprecated.
+Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.TrafficManager.Fluent) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET CLI][DotNetCLI].
+This package is deprecated and no longer recommended for use.
 The suggested alternative is [Azure.ResourceManager.TrafficManager](https://www.nuget.org/packages/Azure.ResourceManager.TrafficManager/).
-For more information refer [this](https://learn.microsoft.com/dotnet/api/overview/azure/resourcemanager.trafficmanager-readme?view=azure-dotnet) article.
+For more information, refer to [this](https://learn.microsoft.com/dotnet/api/overview/azure/resourcemanager.trafficmanager-readme?view=azure-dotnet) article.

 #### Visual Studio Package Manager